tsahara/r7rs/content/procs.md

 %% language.
 It is not always practical or even meaningful to restore
 %% these continuations.
 %% \end{note}
-\todo{Shinn: I'm not sure we want to say anything about this.}

 %% \begin{note}
 %% The interactions of \callcc{} with {\cf dynamic-wind} are defined by